bpiper91/horiseon/README.md

 The footer used a second-level heading for information that didn't belong in a heading, so I converted it to a span tag and copied its style.

+*Note: the initial commit was done after I had made a couple of minor changes to the unsolved HTML file.*

 ## Contact

 Brett Piper - <bpiper91@gmail.com>